 In June 1876, just a few days later, the chief led a successful battle against American forces in the Battle of the Rosebud.
-A week later, he was engaged in battle again, this time against General George Armstrong Custer in the now famous Battle at Little Bighorn.
+A week later, he was engaged in battle again, this time against General George Armstrong Custer in the now famous Battle at Little Bighorn, known as the Battle of the Greasy Grass to the Lakota.
 There, Sitting Bull led thousands of Sioux and Cheyenne warriors against Custer's undermanned force, wiping out the American general and his 200-plus men.

 For the U.S. government, the defeat was an embarrassment, and the Army doubled down its efforts to wrest control of the territory from Native American tribes.
 To escape its wrath, Sitting Bull led his people into Canada, where they remained for four years.

 Sitting Bull's Return

 The pay was more than good—$50 a week to ride once around the arena—but Sitting Bull quickly grew tired of the performances and life on the road.
 He was shocked by the poverty he saw in the cities, and coupled with the hatred that was directed toward him by some of the show's audience members, Sitting Bull decided to return to his people. "[I] would rather die an Indian than live a white man," he famously said.